 If reading the news constantly fills you with anxiety and dread, perhaps it is best to turn off the television or the computer, and seek ways not to stress out about the matters you cannot control, but to be a holy influence in the matters to which you can offer your indispensable, necessary presence.
 Although the Church is in the middle of several emergencies, the point of crisis is one in our individual hearts: whom shall we serve?
 If we are possessed of that good and holy zeal, our response will not be loud clamor and inordinate anger but our ancient weapons: fasting, prayer, and almsgiving.

 Finally, we must never despair.
 God is with us, and he will come to our assistance.
 As St. Benedict reminds us, it is the last “instrument of good works”, that is to say, a principle which guides holy living, that we should “never despair of the mercy of God” (IV, LXXII).
 The mercy of God, that of renewing us and raising us from the stain of our sins, only remains as far as we hold it, and remains as close as we cherish it.
 May God so grant that we may receive it for ourselves, and for the Church that we love.

-(This post originally appeared on the Scutum et Lorica site in a slightly different form.)
+(This post first appeared on the CWR site on October 16, 2018, and it originally appeared on the Scutum et Lorica site in a slightly different form.)

 If you value the news and views Catholic World Report provides, please consider donating to support our efforts.
 Your contribution will help us continue to make CWR available to all readers worldwide for free, without a subscription.
 Thank you for your generosity!